AaronFeng753/Waifu2x-Extension-GUI/README.md

 # [🌟Download Beta Build (Windows x64)](https://github.com/AaronFeng753/Waifu2x-Extension-GUI/releases)
 The beta build has a faster update cycle than the stable build, which allows you to experience the latest features of the software in advance.

-⚠Beta build are more unstable than the stable builds because the beta builds have not been fully tested before release.
+⚠Beta builds are more unstable than the stable builds because the beta builds have not been fully tested before release.

 Download the beta build at the releases page: https://github.com/AaronFeng753/Waifu2x-Extension-GUI/releases